All ideas with Demo as a contributor

 GruntHack

-Dragon scales can be enchanted into dragonhide gear that is not scale mail.
+It should be possible to enchant dragon scales into dragonhide gear that is not scale mail.